 Elderly, Cachectic, or Debilitated Patients: Life-threatening respiratory depression is more likely to occur in elderly, cachectic, or debilitated patients because they may have altered pharmacokinetics or altered clearance compared to younger, healthier patients (see WARNINGS).

-Monitor such patients closely, particularly when initiating and titrating oxycodone and aspirin tablets and when oxycodone and aspirin tablets is given concomitantly with other drugs that depress respiration (see WARNINGS).
+Regularly evaluate patients, particularly when initiating and titrating oxycodone and aspirin tablets and when oxycodone and aspirin tablets is given concomitantly with other drugs that depress respiration (see WARNINGS).
 Alternatively, consider the use of non-opioid analgesics in these patients.

 Cases of adrenal insufficiency have been reported with opioid use, more often following greater than 1 month of use.
 Presentation of adrenal insufficiency may include non-specific symptoms and signs including nausea, vomiting, anorexia, fatigue, weakness, dizziness, and low blood pressure.
 If adrenal insufficiency is suspected, confirm the diagnosis with diagnostic testing as soon as possible.
 If adrenal insufficiency is diagnosed, treat with physiologic replacement doses of corticosteroids.
 Wean the patient off of the opioid to allow adrenal function to recover and continue corticosteroid treatment until adrenal function recovers.
 Other opioids may be tried as some cases reported use of a different opioid without recurrence of adrenal insufficiency.
 The information available does not identify any particular opioids as being more likely to be associated with adrenal insufficiency.

 Oxycodone and aspirin tablets may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
 There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g. phenothiazines or general anesthetics).
-Monitor these patients for signs of hypotension after initiating or titrating the dosage of oxycodone and aspirin tablets.
+Regularly evaluate these patients for signs of hypotension after initiating or titrating the dosage of oxycodone and aspirin tablets.
 In patients with circulatory shock, oxycodone and aspirin tablets may cause vasodilation that can further reduce cardiac output and blood pressure.
 Avoid the use of oxycodone and aspirin tablets in patients with circulatory shock.

 In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), oxycodone and aspirin tablets may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
 Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with oxycodone and aspirin tablets.